OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:7

-> From the sons of Benjamin: Sallu the son of Meshullam, the son of Hodaviah, the son of Hassenuah,
+> Among the descendants of Benjamin: Sallu the son of Meshullam, the son of Hodaviah, the son of Hassenuah,

 ## 1 Chronicles 9:8